One eye on midterms, Dems ease up on approach to virus

-WASHINGTON — “People are tired,” Georgia Sen. Raphael Warnock says in the opening ad for his reelection campaign.
+WASHINGTON (AP) — “People are tired,” Georgia Sen. Raphael Warnock says in the opening ad for his reelection campaign.

-There’s not a mask to be seen in the Democrat’s video montage of scenes across Georgia, as he goes on to say people that are “wondering when things will get back to normal, and at the same time not knowing what normal even means anymore.”

 The ad reflects a shifting narrative on COVID-19 restrictions across the country: Democrats are now increasingly supportive of easing mandates as they struggle to address voter frustration with the lingering pandemic.